mdazeez1/PerfectBody-DevOps-1/README.md

 # PerfectBody-DevOps
-Sample app for demoing DevOps with VSTS
+Sample app for demoing DevOps with VSTS in Visual

 <table>
     <tr>